 While the statewide effect of a direct transition from fuel tax to a RUC is marginal across urban and rural drivers as a whole, the effect is more pronounced for drivers in certain areas.
 At the county level, the impact of the modeled transition in terms of amount of annual taxes paid ranges from -11 percent in Ferry County to almost 5 percent in King County; see figure 5.
 That is, under a scenario in which the current fuel tax of 37.5 cents is replaced by a 1.9 cent/s mile RUC, Ferry County drivers would see their tax bill drop by 11 percent on average, whereas drivers in King County would see their tax bill rise by 5 percent on average.
-The reason for this is because such a change (from fuel tax to RUC) would benefit current drivers of light-duty vehicles that are less fuel efficient than average, and would be a cost to drivers of light-duty vehicles that are more fuel efficient than average.
-The model shows that, Ferry County drivers' vehicles are the least fuel efficient.
+The reason for this is because such a change (from fuel tax to RUC) would benefit current drivers of light-duty vehicles that are less fuel efficient than average, and would be a cost to drivers of light-duty vehicles are the least fuel efficient, compared to the state average, while King County drivers' vehicles are the most fuel efficient.
 Therefore, Ferry County drivers' tax payments would drop the most and King County drivers would increase the most.